 If you are interested in the Sport and Exercise Science major, please click on the link below that applies to you for more information.
 You can also review the information on the Current Students page to learn more about the curriculum and engagement opportunities.
 Contact the Program Coordinator Kari Berkas for more information.

-If you are considering changing your major to Sport & Exercise Science (SPEX), start by reviewing the curriculum.
-Contact the Program Coordinator Kari Berkas if you have any questions.
+If you are considering changing your major to Sport and Exercise Science (SPEX), start by reviewing the curriculum.
+Contact Program Coordinator Kari Berkas if you have any questions.
 You can also visit the Major and Minor Selection section on the College of Arts and Sciences Advising Center website for more information.

-Students who do not meet the direct entry requirements or wish to explore options before declaring Sport and Exercise Science (SPEX) can begin in the Premajor Studies program and declare SPEX later in their time at Seattle University.
+Students who do not meet the direct entry requirements or wish to explore options before declaring SPEX can begin in the Premajor Studies program and declare SPEX later in their time at Seattle University.

-Transfer application information can be found on the Transfer Admissions webpage.
+Transfer admission information can be found on the Transfer Admissions webpage.
 If you have further questions, you can contact Program Coordinator Kari Berkas to learn how to schedule an appointment with an advisor in the College of Arts and Sciences Advising Center to learn more about the transfer process, requirements, and potential course equivalencies from your former school.

-Some students choose to take certain courses within the Sport and Exercise Science (SPEX) program without seeking a degree.
+Some students choose to take certain courses within the Sport and Exercise Science (SPEX) Program without seeking a degree.
 If you want to learn more about how to apply as a non-matriculated student, please review the information on the Undergraduate Admissions webpage.